 The ACT team visited the manufacturing plant to assess the problem.
 It was clear that the actual electrical component sizes and location of the enclosures would require an appropriate cooling solution.

 Typically, ACT works from the worst-case environmental temperature scenario to determine the proper solution.
 In this case, the hottest environmental temperatures occurred in summer.
 A scenario case was calculated with ACT’s Enclosure Cooling Selection Tool.
 The size, load, and unexposed side details of the enclosure were input to the Selection Tool.
 The maximum 25°F summer time temperature delta between the enclosure electronics and outside enclosure ambient temperature made it possible to offer an above-ambient cooling solution.
 Above-ambient cooling solutions require the inside of the enclosure to be hotter than the outside of the enclosure.
 These conditions existed in this case, so the ACT heat exchanger could most optimally perform cooling by heat rejection.

 The selection tool calculation suggested an ACT-HSC-68 Heat Sink Cooler as the optimal solution.
 The ACT-HSC-68 is capable of cooling a 1,360 Watt internal enclosure heat load..

-Based on the selection result and the on-site visit, the facilities team decided to move forward with ACT’s suggested solution.
-The successful installation first called for a custom plate to cover the existing AC unit cutout, and then a new mounting cutout made to fit the ACT-HSC-68 Heat Sink Cooler.
+Based on the selection result and the on-site visit by the ACT team, the facilities team decided to move forward with ACT’s suggested solution.
+The successful installation first called for a custom plate to cover the existing AC unit cutout, and then a new mounting cutout was made to fit the ACT-HSC-68 Heat Sink Cooler.

 ACT supports the installation process with technical installation videos and dedicated engineering files in both CAD and SolidWorks STEP formats.